Rutuja-Kelkar/digi_info/index.md

  ## Challenges I faced during building digi_info

- When I decided to work on digi_info I knew nothing about.
+ When I decided to work on digi_info I knew nothing about :
   1   How to build a webinar system.
   2. How to build a strong community.
   3. How to reach your target audience.